IBM/ibm-cert-manager-operator/CONTRIBUTING.md

     make bundle-run
     ```

-1. Verify operator is running, and you can create the operands by creating a new CertManager object
+1. Verify operator is running, and you can create the operands by creating a new CertManagerConfig object
 1. Revert the `image` change in [manager.yaml](config/manager/manager.yaml) file, and re-generate the bundle before opening PR

     ```